-- duration: for 14 weeks ( - amount of daily allowance: 80 % of average income from gainful employment prior to childbirth, max.
+- duration: for 14 weeks (98 days) after childbirth; - amount of daily allowance: 80 % of average income from gainful employment prior to childbirth, max.
 CHF 220/day.

 Paternity allowance

 - duration: for 2 weeks (14 days).
 A framework period of 6 months applies to qualify for the paternity allowance; - amount of the daily allowance: 80 % of average income before birth of the child, max.
 CHF 220/day.